 With 40 or 50 builders in a system, there are a lot of experienced people to call and valuable data to sift through.
 With those benchmarks, you’ll know if you’re in line or not – and pretty quickly.
 And you’ll have a powerful negotiating tool in your pocket when you go back to your vendors and partners.

-If you decide to take the advice above and build fewer floor plans with a consistent set of options, you’ll be more likely to keep your vendors on track and keep to a reasonable 100-120-day schedule.
+If you decide to take the advice above and create consistency in floorplans and options, you’ll be more likely to keep your vendors on track and keep to a reasonable 100-120-day schedule.
 That, in turn, will allow you to keep turning over your inventory.

 There’s one more way to improve profitability, and it doesn’t take a lot of extra effort – just a few questions.